Academic General Assignment Classroom Scheduling

 Standard Time Blocks

 The heavy demand for classroom space requires us to assign general assignment classrooms to academic courses that fit standard time blocks (see table below).
+This allows us to minimize the number of unused half hours and is instrumental in accommodating room switches.
 Non-standard times must be assigned in departmentally controlled space.

 back to index